andersjl/witness-support-booking/README.md

 ### Development

 The Ruby version and all gem dependencies are defined in the `Gemfile`.
-If you have the correct ruby, simply fork, cd to the application directory, and
+If you have the correct ruby, simply clone, cd to the application directory, and

     bundle install
     bundle exec rake db:reset